-(This article explains the definition of non-performing assets (NPAs), and basis on which accounts are classified into Special Mention Accounts (SMA) /sub-standard Assets, Doubtful assets, and Loss Assets.
-Income recognition and provisioning requirement are specified in the article.)
+(This article explains the definition of non-performing assets (NPAs), classification of assets, Income recognition and provisioning requirement under prudential norms)

 Internationally income from Non-Performing Assets (NPAs) is not recognized on accrual basis but is booked as income only when it is actually received.
-In line with the international practices and in terms of recommendations made by Mr.Narasimham committee on financial system, RBI has introduced prudential norms for income recognition and asset classifications for Indian banks and financial institutions, to ensure proper provisioning and transparency in the published accounts.In agreement with the prudential norms for loans & advances, provisioning should be made on the non-performing assets (NPA) of the banks.
-The provisions are made by the banks on the basis of classification of assets into prescribed NPA categories viz.
+In line with the international practices and in terms of recommendations made by Mr.Narasimham committee on financial system, RBI has introduced prudential norms for income recognition and asset classifications for Indian banks and financial institutions, to ensure proper provisioning and transparency in the published accounts.In agreement with the prudential norms for loans & advances, provisions are made by the banks on the basis of classification of assets into standard assets and prescribed NPA categories viz.
 Sub-standard,bad and doubtful and loss accounts.

 Definition of Non-performing Assets (NPA): An asset, including a leased asset, is called NPA when the asset ceases to generate income for the bank.If interest and or installment of principal amount of loan remain overdue for a period of more than 90 days, of term loan or the account remain ‘out of order’ in case of overdraft/Cash Credit account or the bills purchased /discounted remain overdue for a period of more than 90 days the account, such accounts will be classified as NPA.